GlaxoSmithKline Pharmaceutical Outcomes Fellowship

 This fellowship is sponsored in collaboration with GlaxoSmithKline.

 - Application deadline: January 1

 - Length: Two years

-This fellowship program will provide the training and experience needed to compete successfully for positions as a health outcomes researcher in consulting and in the pharmaceutical industry.
+The GlaxoSmithKline Pharmaceutical Outcomes Fellowship will provide the training and experience needed to compete successfully for positions as a health outcomes researcher in consulting and in the pharmaceutical industry.

 Preferred qualifications for the position are a PharmD, PhD or MD.
 The ideal candidate should possess strong analytical skills, excellent written and verbal communication, good organizational abilities, and evidence of leadership and team work.
 A background in pharmaceutical outcomes research is preferred.
 The candidate should be self-directed and self-motivated.